-The Lean Canvas is a version of the Business Model Canvas and it is especially designed for StartUps and Entrepreneurs.
+The Lean Canvas is a version of the Business Model Canvas and it is specially designed for StartUps and Entrepreneurs.
 The Lean Canvas focuses on addressing broad customer problems, solutions, key metrics, competitive advantages and delivering them to customer segments through a unique value proposition.

 How to use this canvas?

-Ash Maurya has explained the customer centric approach about using the Lean Canvas as follow (You need to follow sequence) :
+Ash Maurya has explained the customer-centric approach about using the Lean Canvas as follow (You need to follow sequence) :

 1. Customer Segment

 As this canvas is targeted at StartUps and the early adopters that first need to be reached, you have to outline an identifiable early adopter group that is part of the overall customer segment you think you should be targeting.
 This is in all canvases, but in this variant narrowed down.
 While writing this section you also have to consider about writing Problem section, because “Problem-Customer” pair usually drives the rest of the canvas which is why you should tackle them together.

 Along with Customer-Segment section you need to describe the Problem section.
 The focus in Lean StartUps and in this canvas is identifying problems worth solving.
 In this section, you list the three main problems you intend to solved.
 This element was added to address the nature of startups; ‘most startups fail, not because they fail to build what they set out to build, but because they waste time, money, and effort building the wrong product.’